All Episodes

 I asked Trump about this last night.

-He said, Look, I wouldn't have won if I didn't fight hard.
+He said, look, I wouldn't have won if I didn't fight hard.

-You know, I and I actually am convinced he knows he's as you know, he's joked about I can be presidential, and yeah, he can be.
+And I actually am convinced he knows, he's joked about I can be presidential.

-But you know what people want, people want.
+But you know what people want?

 I think people understand the urgency of the moment.